nathanblair/bin-utils/README.md

 - Sets the backlight to this percentage of the total brightness

 backlight +n%
-- Increments the backlight percentage by this amount
+- Increments the backlight percentage by this percentage amount

 backlight -n%
-- Decrements the backlight percentage by this amount
+- Decrements the backlight percentage by this percentage amount